vaul-ulaval/range_libc/README.md

 cd build
 cmake ..
 make
-# 3.6 should be your cmake version number
-sudo ln -s [path to cmake directory]/build/bin/cmake /usr/bin/cmake3.6
 ```

 Then use cmake3.6 instead of cmake in the above instructions for building the range_lib code.